Hello, this is Petra from Kalenderkind bringing you background information on life calendars you never knew you didn’t need.

 Another hand-drawn version of the calendar from 1660

 It seems Knauser drew the Calendar again and again with different layouts.
 I wonder if the content changed from version to version, or if he was happy with his initial observation from 1652 and 1658.
-He must have realized by then that his weather predictions didn’t always match reality.
+He must have realised by then that his weather predictions didn’t always match reality.
 He did state that there are other influences like comets which can alter the planet weather.
-But I guess his work looked so official and true, it didn’t need another round of questions.
+But I guess his work looked so official and true already by that time, with so many handwritten copies in circulation, it didn’t seem wise to question it.

 Here is another one from around 1750.
 Why did he draw so many of them?

 I imagine him sitting at his desk and then drawing this daring circle as if to say “There you have it.
 I explained the weather for you.
-And I’m mighty proud of it”
+Now go and plant something”

 A printed version from 1704.
 Already looks much more official